n7on/docker-internals/README.md

 ### Create Image
 Docker Images are usually created using a Dockerfile and `docker build`.
 But we could do this without Docker by copying what we need to `/.docker-internals/images/<docker-hub-username>/<repository>/<tag>/` path and run [./image-upload](./image-upload).
 Which upload the manifest, configuration file and a single layer (as a tarball) to Docker repository using it's API's.
-Executables in Linux usually have dependencies though, to shared objects (dynamic libraries) for example, so we need to add them as well.
-Given that we would like an Image with only `ls` and `bash`, we could do like following to upload it to our own Docker Repo, as a base-image:
+Executables in Linux usually have dependencies to shared objects (dynamic libraries), so we need to add them as well.
+With that in mind, we would create an Image with only `ls` and `bash`, and upload it to our own Docker Repo, as a base-image:

 ```bash
 # 1. create folders